huggingface/hub-docs/docs/hub/organizations-managing.md

 ## Organization domain name

-Under the **Account** tab in the Organization settings, you're able to set an `Organization domain name`.
-Setting a domain name will allow any user with a matching email address on the Hugging Face Hub to joing your organization.
+Under the **Account** tab in the Organization settings, you can set an `Organization domain name`.
+Specifying a domain name will allow any user with a matching email address on the Hugging Face Hub to join your organization.